 However, it’s this evolution that’s caused much of the confusion.
 While manufacturers nowadays distinguish models based on rated operating capacity, this isn’t the only variable to consider.

-In fact, the evolution of the skid steer loader has brought with it a number of design and functionality changes that, today, offer unprecedented capabilities for owners and lessees:
+The evolution of the skid steer loader has brought with it several design and functionality changes that, today, offer unprecedented capabilities for owners and lessees:

-- Controls: Many models have gradually moved away from the traditional lever-and-pulley system to joy-stick controls.
-Top-of-the-line Caterpillar® skid steers also come with electronic dashboards for highly accurate machine reads and maintenance.
+• Controls: Many models have gradually moved from the traditional lever-and-pulley system to joystick controls.
+Top-of-the-line Caterpillar® skid steers also have electronic dashboards for highly accurate machine reads and maintenance.

-- Lift: There are two types of skid steer lifting capacities: radial and vertical.
-Each comes with their own design, features, lift height, and more described below.
+• Lift: There are two types of skid steer lifting capacities: radial and vertical.
+Each has its own design, features, lift height, and more, described below.
 These will be key in making the right skid steer purchase.

-- Amenities: Heating, air conditioning, adjustable seats, and noise reduction-technology can be installed for cab comfort.
-Depending on how long you and your crew will be using these machines, a unit or two with extra amenities makes the job more pleasant.
+• Amenities: Heating, air conditioning, adjustable seats, and noise reduction technology can be installed for cab comfort.
+Depending on how long you and your crew will use these machines, a unit or two with extra amenities makes the job more pleasant.

 Knowing What to Consider When Choosing a Skid Steer

-Skid steers’ versatility means they’re able to tackle a range of construction applications — just not every application.
+Skid steers’ versatility means they can tackle a range of construction applications — just not every application.
 To help choose the best skid for your specific job, thoroughly research the following unit details:

 1. Rated Operating Capacity